open-feature/php-sdk/README.md

 This library targets PHP version 7.4 and newer.
 As long as you have any compatible version of PHP on your system you should be able to utilize the OpenFeature SDK.

+⚠️ **PHP version 7.4 is EOL and support will shortly be dropped from this package.**

 This package also has a `.tool-versions` file for use with PHP version managers like `asdf`.

 ### Installation and Dependencies